 After adding these fields, I ran the Payload migration:

-array replaces hardcoded fields with a flexible structure where each option has a name and value.
-This mirrors the structure defined in the parent product's variantOptionTypes
+The variantOptions array replaces hardcoded fields with a flexible structure where each option has a name and value.
+This mirrors the structure defined in the parent product's variantOptionTypes.
+Running the migrations creates the new database columns while preserving all existing data in the legacy color and size columns.

 At this point, both old and new structures exist simultaneously - the application continues functioning normally while the new fields are ready for population.